 Tip #7 – Start investing as early as possible

 Compound interest works in your favor the sooner you begin investing.
 Alternatively, dividends and income that has been reinvested if you invest in stocks, ETFs, or mutual funds.
+You can also learn what are interval funds if you’re looking for a long-term investment vehicle.
 The time element considerably boosts your return even if you merely make little monthly investments.
 Even if they only have a tiny amount available, it almost always pays to start, especially for young individuals.

 Even though you no longer feel particularly young, it’s not too late to start investing.
 Some retirees who only recently learned about the stock market suddenly start trading heavily.
 However, that is not a very wise course of action.
 After all, without experience, you could quickly burn through your cash and suffer large losses.